 Asmara Maekel, Eritrea Travel Guide

 Keren: Approximately 90 km to the northwest of Asmara, Eritrea's second-largest city.
-It is famous for its lively Monday market, Italian and British war cemeteries, and the ancient baobab tree chapel.
+It is renowned for its lively Monday market, Italian and British war cemeteries, and the ancient baobab tree chapel.
 Keren has a distinct atmosphere.

 Massawa: Around 110 km east of Asmara, on a Paradise For divers coast.
-Massawa is a historic port city known for its Ottoman and Italian colonial architecture.
+Massawa is a historic seaport city known for its Ottoman and Italian colonial architecture.
 Itthe historic district, while damaged, retains charm.
 It moreover allows proximity to coral reefs.

-Arranging a private car with a driver through a local tour operator or your hotel is the most comfortable choice.
+Arranging a car with a driver through a local tour operator or your hotel is the most comfortable choice.
 This option offers flexibility.

 For Keren, plan a full-day journey, typically 8-10 hours.
 Depart early in the morning to visit the Monday market (if applicable), war cemeteries, and architectural sites.